kkots/ggxrd_hitbox_overlay_2211/README.md

 ; 2) Camera is centered on you
 ; 3) Opponent is invisible and invulnerable gifModeToggle = F1

+; Only does the "background becomes black" part of the gifModeToggle.
+Empty by default, which means no hotkey is assigned.
+Assign your desired hotkey manually here.
+This option can be combined with the other "only" options gifModeToggleBackgroundOnly =

+; Only does the "Camera is centered on you" part of the gifModeToggle.
+Empty by default, which means no hotkey is assigned.
+Assign your desired hotkey manually here.
+This option can be combined with the other "only" options gifModeToggleCameraCenterOnly =

+; Only does the "Opponent is invisible and invulnerable" part of the gifModeToggle.
+Empty by default, which means no hotkey is assigned.
+Assign your desired hotkey manually here.
+This option can be combined with the other "only" options gifModeToggleHideOpponentOnly =

 ; Toggles No gravity mode
 ; No gravity mode is you can't fall basically